 Sales to charitable hospitals.
-Code Section 12-36-2120(47) exempts sales of tangible personal property to charitable hospitals that are exempt from property taxation under Section 12-37-220; predominantly serve children; and where the care is provided without charge to the patient.
+Code S ection 12 -36-2120(47) e xempts s ales of tangible personal property to charitable hospitals that are exempt from property taxation under S ection 12-37-220; predominantly serve children; and where the care is provided without charge to the patient.

 Sales of hearing aids.
-Code Section 12-36-2120(38) exempts sales of "hearing aids, as defined by Section 40-25-20(5)."
-Sales of hearing aid batteries and cords are not exempt.
+Code Section 12-36-2120(38) exempts sales of "hearing aids, a s de fined b y S ection 40 -25-20(5)."
+Hearing aid b atteries and co rds ar e excluded from the definition of "hearing aid;" therefore, sales of these items are mot exempt from the tax.